Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Conclusions, Limitations, and Future Work

 \section{Conclusions, Limitations, and Future Work}

-We propose \texttt{Sym2Real}, a data-efficient method for acquiring a robust low-level quadrotor and racecar dynamics model for initial control and further OOD adaptation.
+We propose \texttt{Sym2Real}, a data-efficient method for acquiring robust low-level models for a quadrotor and a racecar for initial control and further OOD adaptation.
 It requires minimal simulation tuning, data collection, and expert knowledge.
-However, our work inherits the limitations of SR, especially the scalability concern as the input dimension increases.
-Future work could explore applying alternative data-driven models such as sparse NNs to further scale up to higher-dimensional systems, or symbolic regression could be combined with recent techniques for discovering low-dimensional dynamics from high-dimensional data \cite{huang2024automateddiscoverycontinuousdynamics}.
-Additionally, our work does not address systems with contact; decomposing dynamics into symbolically regressable and non-regressable components (e.g., contact) could extend the applicability of our approach.
+A key limitation is that SR scales poorly as state dimensionality grows, restricting our method to relatively low-DoF systems; extending it to higher-DoF robots such as manipulators or legged platforms is a promising direction, potentially via sparse NNs or methods for discovering low-dimensional structure from high-dimensional data \cite{huang2026automated}.
+Decomposing dynamics into symbolically regressable and non-regressable components could address contact rich systems.